 One of the biggest ones that I will speak to here is in terms of our (US) economy.

-In this regard, think we are in a bit of a bubble that will likely burst but is providing lower levels of unemployment, based on a number of perspectives.
+In this regard, think we are in a bit of a bubble that will likely burst but is providing lower levels of unemployment,

 Unless there is a massive economic downturn coming this way (which is a significant possibility), I foresee managers having to work harder to keep their team members happy and stop them from jumping ship.

-I also think hiring managers are going to continue realizing that specific sub-groups are going to continue leaving en masse unless they are provided flexible work schedules (moms of young kid, I feel you there and I think this is a trend that will grow in your favor).
+I also think hiring managers are going to continue realizing that specific sub-groups are going to continue leaving en masse unless they are provided flexible work schedules (moms of a young kid, I feel you there and I think this is a trend that will grow in your favor).

 Keep your skills sharp and continue adding to them within the professional development sections of your resume and LinkedIn.

 Why?
-Because it will continue to make you more marketable and diversify your skill set in ways that will further engage not just recruiters/hiring managers but also get you past ATSs.
+Because it will continue to make you more marketable and diversify your skillset in ways that will further engage not just recruiters/hiring managers but also get you past ATSs.